American Invitational Mathematics Examination: Historical results

-Format and scoring
+Rules and scoring

-The competition consists of 15 questions of increasing difficulty, where each answer is an integer between 000 and 999 inclusive.
-Thus the competition effectively removes the element of chance afforded by a multiple-choice test while preserving the ease of automated grading; answers are entered onto an OMR sheet, similar to the way grid-in math questions are answered on the SAT.
-Leading zeros must be filled in on the OMR sheet; for example, answers of 7 and 43 must be recorded as 007 and 043.
+The 3-hour competition consists of 15 questions of roughly increasing difficulty, where each answer is an integer between 000 and 999 inclusive.
+Thus the competition effectively removes the element of chance afforded by a multiple-choice test while preserving the ease of automated grading.
+Calculators, rulers, protractors, and other aids are not allowed.

 Concepts typically covered in the competition include topics in elementary algebra, geometry, trigonometry, as well as number theory, probability, and combinatorics.
 Many of these concepts are not directly covered in typical high school mathematics courses; thus, participants often turn to supplementary resources to prepare for the competition.

 One point is earned for each correct answer, and no points are deducted for incorrect answers.
 No partial credit is given, so AIME scores are integers from 0 to 15 inclusive.